 Open to teams of 12 firers, Captain, Adjutant, Main Coach and three Coaches.
 One team all present members from HM Forces in the UK as defined in Appendix XI and one team from each of England, Scotland, Ireland and Wales.

-Distances 300, 500 and 600 yards.

-No of shots One sighting shot and ten to count per firer at each distance.

-No of targets Three per team.

-Time Limit One hour at each distance.

-First Prize The Northamptonshire Cup provided by the Army Rifle Association and eighteen NRA Gold Medals.
+First Prize The Northamptonshire Cup provided by the Army

+Rifle Association and eighteen NRA Gold Medals.

-Second Prize Eighteen ARA Silver Medals.
+Second Prize Eighteen UKAF Silver Medals.

 Concurrent scores may not count for this match.